National Archives and Record Administration

 The Fellow will work with a team of heritage science experts and get hands-on laboratory experience.
 Scientists work collaboratively with a variety of units within the archives and with other Washington, D.C.-area universities and government agency partners on a diverse range of projects that leverage their expertise in analytical chemistry, physics, computational modeling and materials science.
 The National Archives collection includes materials ranging from paper and parchment to photographs, modern film, magnetic audio/visual tapes and digital files.
 Increasing knowledge about the collections and how to reduce the risks of damage and loss are the inspiration for research projects.

 Scientists are also active in professional organizations and regularly present and publish work that benefits the heritage science community.
 The Fellow will be encouraged to participate by presenting their progress, collaborating on publications, and building peer networks.
-Strong applicants will be emerging or established experts in scientific and technical fields relevant to heritage preservation and conservation, with projects that align with the work and goals of the National Archives Heritage Science Research and Testing Laboratory.
+Strong applicants will be emerging or established experts in scientific and technical fields relevant to heritage preservation and conservation, with projects that align with the work and goals of the National Archives and Record Administration Heritage Science Research and Testing Laboratory.
 Current project interests include sustainable environmental (temperature and humidity) management, developing early mold detection systems, and polymer characterization and aging.
 Past experience with heritage science or archival research is preferred, but not required.
 High quality projects will contribute to international collaborations in heritage science, and build relationships with U.S. experts and institutions.

 Award Details - Learn More

-The National Archives Heritage Science Research and Testing Lab is located just outside of Washington, D.C. in College Park, Maryland.
+The National Archives and Record Administration Heritage Science Research and Testing Lab is located just outside of Washington, D.C. in College Park, Maryland.
 The Lab will provide the Fellow with needed office and bench space and access to common wet lab supplies, PPE, and equipment, including a desktop computer.
 The lab also has several analytical instruments available including an XRF, FT-IR, and GC/MS. The lab houses several temperature and humidity controlled ovens and a microfadometer often used for material aging experiments.

 The National Archives and Records Administration (NARA) is an independent agency of the United States government charged with the preservation and documentation of U.S. government and historical records.
 While NARA’s flagship locations are in the Washington, D.C. area, the agency represents a network of 40+ locations across the nation, including presidential libraries.